openforcefield/openff-interchange/docs/annotations.md

 #     For further information visit https://errors.pydantic.dev/2.9/v/value_error
 ```

-The charage field was defined with an annotation that specifies not only dumensionality, but the _specific unit_.
+The charge field was defined with an annotation that specifies not only dimensionality, but the _specific unit_.
 In this case, inputs are validated and converted to the specified units:

 ```python
 print(